sequelize/sequelize/docs/manual/other-topics/upgrade-to-v7.md

 User.init({
   // this key sets the JavaScript name.
-  // It's not allowed to start & end with $ anymore.
+  // It's not allowed to start or end with $ anymore.
   '$myAttribute$': {
     type: DataTypes.STRING,
     // 'field' sets the column name